denoload/denoload/README.md

 ## Contributing

-If you want to contribute to `k7` to add a feature or improve the code contact me at [negrel.dev@protonmail.com](mailto:negrel.dev@protonmail.com), open an [issue](https://github.com/negrel/k7/issues) or make a [pull request](https://github.com/negrel/k7/pulls).
+If you want to contribute to `cassette` to add a feature or improve the code contact me at [negrel.dev@protonmail.com](mailto:negrel.dev@protonmail.com), open an [issue](https://github.com/negrel/k7/issues) or make a [pull request](https://github.com/negrel/k7/pulls).